BSski/SERG/README.md

 **Changelog**

+20.05
+- fixed major bug that was causing problems with excessive breeding and reset

 19.05
 - further steps towards code compatibility with PEP8
 - the higher animal's trait rank, the bigger its movement cost
+- added proto-charts

 12.05